Tuesday, May 23, 2017

 "Lord of The Flies" Theme Reflection

-In the novel titled "Lord of The Flies," which was authored by William Golding, a choir of boys got sequestered on an island due to a plane crash.
-The setting of this fictional work took place on a vacant island during World War Two.
-In other words, a large group of British boys who participated in a choir were unable to reach their originally planned destination because of a forced plane landing during the Second World War.
-Because of this tragedy, this group of boys needed to learn how to properly fend for themselves.
-The choir needed to function as a whole in order to survive because there was no source of bodily nourishment being provided by responsible adults who worked to maintain the health of the economy.
+In the novel titled "Lord of The Flies," which was authored by William Golding, a choir of boys ended up sequestered on an island due to a plane crash.
+The setting of this narrative took place during World War Two.
+A group of British choir boys were unable to reach their originally planned destination because of a forced plane landing.
+As a result, they needed to learn how to properly fend for themselves.
+The group of boys needed to function as a whole in order to survive.
+There was no source of bodily nourishment being provided by responsible adults, who worked to maintain the health of an economy.
 The book "Lord of The Flies" attests to the depths of human depravity.
 The formation of societal values and any degree of success is entirely dependent on the compromise of individuals who work together for the sake of the common good.

-A large group of choir boys from England were separated from the world on a small island by the ocean due to a plane crash and thus needed to learn how to establish a civilized, well-organized assemblage of people in order increase the probability of prolonged survival or getting rescued.
-But the boys failed to grasp the severity of their life-threatening situation.
-For example, most members of the choir became so preoccupied with hunting wild boars that they repeatedly failed provide fuel for the rescue fire and thus missed an opportunity to get rescued by a war ship that passed by the island.
-Most of them viewed life on the island as solely an opportunity for constant entertainment.
-Their reasoning was based on the fact that no adult figures were present on the island to govern their decisions each day.
+Choir boys from England were separated from the world on a small island by the ocean because of a plane crash.
+Therefore, they needed to learn how to establish on their own a civilized, well-organized assemblage in order increase the probability of prolonged survival and getting rescued.
+However, the boys failed to grasp the severity of their situation.
+For example, most of them became so preoccupied with hunting wild boars that they repeatedly failed to provide fuel for the rescue fire, which caused them to miss an opportunity to get rescued by a war ship that passed by the island.
+Most of the children viewed life on the island as solely an opportunity for gruesome entertainment.
+Their reasoning was based on the fact that no adult figures were present to govern their decisions each day.
 Most members of the British choir instantly developed the false notion that they could do whatever their hearts desired.
-Consequently, no formal structure of societal function was formed on the island.
+Consequently, no formal structure of societal function was formed.
 There was no submission to authority.
 There was no standard of certainty, consensus, or organization.
 The meaning of obedience was completely forgotten.
-The distinction between good and evil became blurred because of the continual reluctance to submit to an authority.
-Their starting behaviors paved the road to moral corruption and built a foundation for the household of death.
-This is what happens when people fail to recognize the weights of accountability on their shoulders when placed in a position to make moral or rational choices in life independently.
+The distinction between good and evil became blurred because of the continual reluctance to submit to authority.
+This is what happens when individuals fail to recognize the weight of accountability they bear when making moral and rational choices independently.

-What happened to the boys on the lost island was that they never dedicated time to any form of self-reflection.
-Hence, they were completely unwary of their darkened hearts.
-Most members of the choir became so perverse in their morals that they ended up killing a female sow that was nursing piglets.
+What happened to the boys on the unknown island was that they never dedicated time to any form of self-reflection.
+They were completely unwary of the progression of their moral depravity.
+Most members of the choir became so perverse that they ended up killing a female sow that was nursing piglets.
 Only moments after the kill, one of the boys portrayed the stabbing of the female pig's rear as being a sexual reference.
-Not only is the murder of a nursing mother considered as an incomprehensibly evil action to all rational people, but it is also beyond the minds of most people to liken a female animal to a woman.
-On the night of the same day there was a thunderstorm, and there was a wicked feast being held in praise of the successful hunting.
+Not only is the murder of a nursing mother considered as an incomprehensibly evil action to sane people, but it is also beyond the minds of the civilized to liken a female animal to a woman.
+On the night of the same day there was a thunderstorm, there was a wicked feast being held in praise of the successful hunting.
 Simon peered through the bushes of the jungle at the tribal chanting and had an illusion of the maggot infested boar head talking to him.
-It told him to relinquish to the brutal ways of the tribe, nevertheless he refused to succumb to the evil enticements.
-The decomposing boar head clearly resembles the work of the devil at hand in the hearts of mankind.
+It told him to relinquish to the brutal ways of the tribe, but he refused to succumb to the evil enticements.
+The decomposing boar head clearly resembles the work of Satan at hand in the hearts of man.
 The other main characters Simon and Piggy were murdered for not conforming to the corrupt values of the island tribe.
 Members affiliated with the tribe later kidnapped the twins Sam and Eric so that Ralph would have no means of support.
 They attempted to murder him the next day by lighting the island on fire.
-The scenario described in the story line of "Lord of The Flies" clearly reveals the inevitably disastrous results of refusing to work together for the sake of the common good.
-The poor formation of a societal structure on the island clearly enhanced the careless, selfish, and abominable side of the choir members.
+The poor formation of a societal structure opened the door of the careless, selfish, and abominable side of each boy, which none of us are immune from.
 The shattering of the conch symbolized the destruction of authority.
-Indeed, we have the same tendency in our fallen nature to act in the same manner as that of a spoiled child who knows nothing of disciplinary action.
+We tend to act in the same manner as that of a spoiled child, who knows nothing of disciplinary action.

 The novel titled "Lord of The Flies" gives thinking readers valuable insight into the ramifications of failing to form a society with morally sound values.
 The theme of this fictional work strives to give us the impression that we need to work for the common good in order for society to continually survive, for a house divided against itself cannot stand.
-In order to be successful, we need to submit to members of authority.
-The choir boys on the island never bothered to listen to the handful who tried to form an organized civilization on the island because of inherent selfishness.
-They wanted to have things their own way, which reveals their internal sense of evil.
-Just as the choir boys began their quest for survival on the island in a disorganized manner, they ended up getting rescued in the same manner.
-The island was ablaze because of the tribal attempt to hunt down Ralph, the boys were all filthy from covering up their faces, and were running to the shore in a savage manner when adult figures finally arrived on the island to save them.
-They were caught in the middle of acting as if they were savages who had never been exposed to the light of civilized life.
+In order for a society to thrive well, we need to submit to lawful members of authority.
+The choir boys on the island never bothered to listen to the handful who tried to form an organized society because of their selfishness and ignorance.
+They wanted to have things their own way, without any awareness as to what followed from their actions.
+Just as the choir boys began their quest for survival on the island in a disorganized manner, they ended up getting rescued in a worse state.
+The island was ablaze because of the tribal attempt to hunt down Ralph.
+The boys were all filthy from covering up their faces, and were running to the shore in a savage manner when adults finally arrived on the island to save them.
+They were caught in the middle of their murderous scheme, as savages who had never been exposed to the light of civilization.
 It would be better for us to continually heed to the voice of reason, lest we end up in a state of hopeless anarchy as the British choir boys on the island did and perish.

 No comments: